 The project is complex, including extensive restoration work to the structure of the roof and 12,833 tiles to be replaced.
 Estimates placed the total bill at c.£600,000 for the project, which also includes a new Activities Coordinator who will deliver a series of events and activities for the community – this was a requirement of the generous £239,900 grant from the National Lottery Heritage Fund.

 Incredible support from the community who have raised in excess of £120,000 so far, along with local businesses and grant-making organisations, meant that the Curzon reached the target in February 2020.
-However, tenders from contractors came in higher than the architects expected and the Curzon now need to raise a further £30,000 for the project.
+However, tenders from contractors came in higher than the architects expected and the Curzon staff and volunteers needed to raise an additional £30,000 for the project.
+Thanks to the local community’s support in this final push, there is now just £18,000 left to raise.
+Please support us today by clicking donate and make your gift to help us cross the finish line.

-Work will begin on Monday 24 February 2020 and is expected to be completed during the Summer.
+Work began on Monday 24 February 2020 and is expected to be completed during the Summer.

 In December 2019, the Curzon Cinema auctioned 39 of our old roof tiles that had been transformed into unique works of art.
 Cinema lovers and film buffs had the chance to purchase the tiles, made locally at the Sidney Keen Brickworks in the 1920s, in a week-long eBay auction with tiles decorated by Nick Park, David Sproxton, Peter Lord, Alan Lee, Mark Kermode and more.